Darnell Mooney Player Prop Bets for NFL Week 8 | Chicago vs. San Francisco 10/31/2021

 Recent Performances

-- In last week's game against the Buccaneers, Mooney was targeted five times and racked up two catches for 39 yards (19.5 yards per catch).
+- In last week's game against the Buccaneers, Mooney was targeted five times and racked up two catches for 39 yards (19.5 yards per reception).

-- Over his last three outings, Mooney has caught 10 passes on 18 targets for 119 yards and one touchdown, averaging 39.7 yards per game.
+- During his last three games, Mooney has 10 receptions (18 targets) for 119 yards and one touchdown, averaging 39.7 yards per game.

 Mooney's Chicago Teammates